 The Korean American-owned cafe in Santa Monica has a stellar merch shop full of design-forward shirts and drinkware, but its enamel pins stand out the most.

 These calf-hugging tube socks are made in collaboration with Tailored Union and feature the restaurant’s squiggly noodle logo designed by artist Robbie Simon.

 Who wouldn’t appreciate a pair of egg-forward socks from Konbi?
 And best of all, 100 percent of profits are donated to a good cause.

-“Take Away Los Angeles,” a series of narrative- and recipe-driven books available at Now Serving, is helping a handful of local restaurants (Kato, Sonoratown, Bub & Grandma’s Bread, Porridge + Puffs, Holbox, and Hop Woo) get through the pandemic.
-Restaurants keep 40 percent of book pre-sales and up to 50 percent for subsequent printings.
+“Take Away Los Angeles,” a series of narrative- and recipe-driven books available at Now Serving, was created to help a handful of local restaurants (Kato, Sonoratown, Bub & Grandma’s Bread, Porridge + Puffs, Holbox, and Hop Woo) get through the pandemic.
+Restaurants earn a portion of the profits from book sales.